 Your spine is delicate and can be damaged permanently if manipulated incorrectly.
 When you crack your own back, you are releasing pressure but could you be increasing the misalignment of your vertebra.

-Your vertebra needs to be returned into a natural position to heal from your physical pain.
+Your vertebra needs to be returned to a natural position to heal from your physical pain.
 A trained chiropractor can find the root of your back pain and manipulate your spine to a healthy state.

 8. Chiropractors are Only Helpful for Back Pain